Anthony Flower: Career

 In 2006, an exhibition of his works, some 200 in all, was exhibited at the Beaverbrook Art Gallery and subsequently traveled to other venues in Atlantic Canada.
 The works include landscapes of his own and neighbouring farms, and portraits of family members.
 As one of the rare regional artists to emerge from nineteenth century New Brunswick, his work "opens a window on a time and place now gone".

 His house was restored by Queens County Heritage and opened to the public in 2008.
 The Anthony Flower House Museum & Gallery tells the story of a family, community and province through two centuries.
 The story of Anthony Flower as an artist, a farmer, a father, an immigrant, and a community leader reflects the broader history of New Brunswick and Canada.
 The only inhabitants of the house were Anthony Flower's descendants and their wives, with the last resident being James H. Flower who used it as a summer home for several decades.
-In 2002 it was donated to Queens County Heritage and subsequently moved to its current site in Cambridge-Narrows, New Brunswick in 2003.
+In 2002 it was donated to Queens County Heritage and subsequently moved to its current site in Arcadia in 2003.
 Queens County Heritage has the largest collection of Anthony Flower's paintings in a public institution and the parlour of his house has been refurbished as a small art gallery to feature selections of his work.